ErikThorsell/erikthorsell.github.io/_posts/2025-06-30-tailscale.md

 A couple of years ago, I first heard about [Tailscale](https://tailscale.com/).
 I figured it seemed like a nice product, but I didn't really have a need for such a solution at the time.
 This all changed when I wanted to have a NAS at my mother's place to act as an off-site backup.
-Her crappy, IPS provided, little router/firewall/switch combo-box did not have the possibility to run a VPN Server.
-I also doubt her IPS would provide a public IP for her.
+Her crappy, ISP-provided, little router/firewall/switch combo-box did not have the possibility to run a VPN Server.
+I also doubt her ISP would provide a public IP for her.
 Lastly, even if both of these assumptions proved to be incorrect, I would not want to setup port forwarding in her firewall.

 Well....

-I started to look into to Tailscale a little bit more and found that it was perfectly suited for this use case.
+I started to look into Tailscale a little bit more and found that it was perfectly suited for this use case.
 I sat down to install Tailscale on the NAS and on my laptop, deployed a simple `Allow all` ACL configuration, and they could talk within minutes.
 I joined my phone and all three devices were now able to talk to each other as if they were on the same LAN.